catalystneuro/ndx-simulation-output/README.md

 # ndx-simulation-output Extension for NWB:N

 ## An extension for output data of large-scale simulations
- Developed in collaboration between the Soltesz lab and the Allen Institute during [NWB Hackathon #4](https://github.com/NeurodataWithoutBorders/nwb_hackathons/tree/master/HCK04_2018_Seattle/Projects/NetworkOutput) by Ben Dichter*, Kael Dai*, Aaron Milstein, Yazan Billeh, Andrew Tritt, Jean-Christophe Fillion-Robin, Anton Akhipov, Oliver Ruebel, Nicholas Cain, Kristofer Bouchard, and Ivan Soltesz

 This extension defines two NWB neuorodata_types, `CompartmentSeries` and `Compartments`. `CompartmentSeries` stores continuous data (e.g. membrane potential, calcium concentration) from many compartments of many cells, and scales to hundreds of thousands of compartments. `Compartments` stores the meta-data associated with those compartments, and is stored in `SimulationMetaData`.
+Collaboration with Stanford University and the Allen Institute.
+Funded by the Ripple U19.

 ![Image of CompartmentSeries](multicompartment_schema_1.png)